vishalbhojane/my-notes/theory/javascript/Intermediate/Event Loop.md

 ```

 main thread - all your code runs
-setTimeout - creates seperate thread, then after the timeout it plugs back to main thread
+`setTimeout` - creates separate thread, then after the timeout it plugs back to main thread

-more ex
+---
+##### Q. What will be the output

 ```js
 function test() {